arthurchieppe/game-scraper/README.md

   - Logs the shapes of the input data and the resulting document vectors.
 - **Error Handling**: The method includes error handling for common issues such as missing columns, fitting errors, and missing directories.

+Currently, the scripts require manual changes to certain variables, such as the file paths for the data and model files.
+As such, it is important to remove the timestamp from the filename, as it is only there to prevent accidental overwrites.
+Since this file will be used for further processing and model training, it should be named appropriately.
+Future updates will include modular scripts that support environment variables for easier configuration.

-Assuming all these files are correctly named and place, it is possible to procede
+Assuming all these files are correctly named and place, it is possible to proceed.

 ## Usage

-Before running, make sure the file paths in the app/main.py file are correct.
-Here is the default version:
+Before running the project, ensure that the file paths specified during the instantiation of the `TfidfUtility` class in `app/main.py` are correct.
+Below is the default configuration:
 ```python
 tfidf = TfidfUtility.load(
     data_path="./data/reviews_content.csv",